iandriver/scicast/README.md

   -genes_corr GENES_CORR
-                        If you want to look for correlation on a specific gene or set of genes enter them as a comma seperated list i.e. 'Gapdh,Actb'. (default: )
+                        If you want to look for correlation on a specific gene or set of genes enter them as a comma separated list i.e. 'Gapdh,Actb'.
+This will be returned in addition to the top 3 correlation network genes.(default:)

   -all_sig
                         Do significance testing on all hierarchical clustering